JonatasSOliveira/JonatasSOliveira/README.md

 I work as mid-level developer using Angular and Django technologies, in financial software.

-Also have knowleadge in technologies like: React, Flutter and Springboot
+Also have knowleadge in technologies like: React, Flutter and Springboot.

 [PT-BR]